 1. Shipping your belongings

 Let’s start with the obvious one.
-Moving abroad almost always involves bringing a few belongings with you, ranging from a couple of boxes to the contents of a five-bedroom house.
-You could eliminate this cost entirely by just taking a rucksack, but it’s rare that someone sets off completely empty handed.
+Moving abroad almost always involves taking belongings with you, ranging from some boxes to the contents of a five-bedroom house.
 There are five key things that determine how expensive your shipping costs will be:

-Take a look at our wonderful guide to international container shipping costs, complete with flashy maps and stacks of helpful info.
+Take a look at our guide to international container shipping costs, complete with maps and stacks of helpful info.
+We’ve written a guide on how to ship furniture abroad too.

 Estimated cost: Anything from to , depending on the variables above.
 Use our form at the top of the page to compare removal quotes.
 Fill in your details and you’ll get accurate, personal quotations from our shipping suppliers.